-Disclosure Amount Units Direct economic value generated (revenue) 246,487,516 PhP Direct economic value distributed: Operating costs 248,249,237 PhP Employee wages and benefits 32,789,289.78 PhP Payments to suppliers other operating costs 39,037,676 (accrued таутот се саррието, селот орогить доста P&A costs) PhP Dividends given to stockholders and interest payments to loan providers 0 Taxes given to government 5,552,698.78 PhP Investments to community (e.g. donations, CSR) 50,000 PhP
+Disclosure Amount Units Direct economic value generated (revenue) 246,487,516 PhP Direct economic value distributed: Operating costs 248,249,237 PhP Employee wages and benefits 32,789,289.78 PhP Payments to suppliers, other operating costs 39,037,676 (accrued Payments to suppliers, other operating costs P&A costs) PhP Dividends given to stockholders and interest payments to loan providers 0 Taxes given to government 5,552,698.78 PhP Investments to community (e.g. donations, CSR) 50,000 PhP

-· · Which stakeholders are affected?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) (e.g. employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Which stakeholders are affected?
+Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The impact of economic performance is on the primary business operations of the Company.
 As the upstream O&G industry is a capital intensive business, strong economic performance means more projects are carried out.
-The impact is directly caused by the company as it is the measure of its performance in operating the business. value is delivered to our shareholders, value is delivered through our services to society, The Company implements Enterprise Risk Management (ERM).
+The impact is directly caused by the company as it is the measure of its performance in operating the business.
+Strong economic performance means that value is delivered to our shareholders , value is delivered through our services to society , employees are offered competitive salaries and benefits, obligations to suppliers and creditors are met, custome r orders are fulfilled, Government gains revenues and the local communities receive investment.
+The Company implements Enterprise Risk Management (ERM).
 ERM provides reasonable assurance regarding the achievement of the Company's objectives.
-Philodrill can identify, assess, respond and monitor the outcomes of the industry's leading risk factors with an Enterprise Risk Management system in place. • Which stakeholders are affected?
+Philodrill can identify, assess, respond and monitor the outcomes of the industry's leading risk factors with an Enterprise Risk Management system in place. · · · · · · · · · · · · · · · · · · · Which stakeholders are affected?
 Management Approach Identify risk/s related to material topic of the organization

-In the oil and gas industry, managing capital projects, in particular large capital projects, in a global environment is becoming increasingly complex.
-Oil and gas companies need to make strategic decisions about which projects should be developed first to ensure their company's best performance.
+In the oil and gas industry, managing capital projects, in Effective monitoring and reporting mechanisms are in place to continuously

+particular large capital projects, in a global environment is becoming increasingly complex.
+Oil and gas companies need to make strategie review and manage the exposure to the risks and opportunities

+decisions about which projects should be developed first to ensure their company's best performance.

-1. Price Risk.
-The price of oil and gas is the primary factor in deciding whether a reserve is economically feasible.
-Basically, the higher the geological barriers to easy extraction, the more price risk a given project faces.
-This is because unconventional extraction usually costs more than a vertical drill down to a deposit.
+1. Price Risk .
+The price of oil and gas is the primary factor in

+deciding whether a reserve is economically feasible.
+Basically, the higher the geological barriers

+to easy extraction, the more price risk a given project faces.
+This is

+because unconventional extraction usually costs more than

+a vertical drill down to a deposit.

 2. Supply and Demand Risk.

-Operations take a lot of capital and time to get going, and they are not easy to shut down when prices go south or to ramp up when they go north.
-The uneven nature of production is part of what makes the price of oil and gas so volatile.
-Other economic factors also play into this, as financial crises and macroeconomic factors can dry up capital or otherwise affect the industry independently of the usual price risks.
+Operations take a lot of capital

+and time to get going, and they

+are not easy to shut down when

+prices go south or to ramp up when they go north.
+The

+uneven nature of production is

+part of what makes the price of oi

+and gas so volatile.
+Other

+economic factors also play into

+this, as financial

+crises and macroeconomic factors

+can dry up capital or otherwise affect the industry independently

+of the usual price risks.

-- 3. Cost Risk.
-The more onerous the regulation and the more difficult the drill, the more expensive a project becomes. - 4.
-Operational Risk.
-Companies struggle to find and retain the qualified workers that they need to operate the field.
+3. Cost Risk .
+The more onerous

+the regulation and the more difficult the drill, the more

+expensive a project becomes.

+4. Operational Risk.
+Companies

+struggle to find and retain the qualified workers that they need
-The Company itself, creditors, contractors

-Effective monitoring and reporting employees, suppliers and mechanisms are in place to continuously review and manage the exposure to the risks and opportunities
+to operate the field.

-What are the Opportunity/ies

-Which stakeholders are
+What are the Opportunity/ies Which stakeholders are Management Approach

-Management Approach